tfisher44/food-web/README.md

 ## Future Plans
 - Add more site data for the map.
-- Optimize the website for mobile view.
+- Optimize the website UI for mobile view.
 - Implement the Projects page to showcase projects for learning and collaboration (e.g., the irrigation project at Encounter Farm).
 - Implement the Educate page to provide educational resources about sustainable farming, with ability for community contribution.
 - Implement regional communication features, such as location-based messaging groups for growers, volunteers, and community members (e.g., helping people find and collaborate with others interested in starting a community garden).